 A recently released report on the Botnet ‘MasterMana’ has highlighted a simple but effective social engineering technique.

 We have seen a similar attempt run against Kinetics.
-The attackers claimed to be European based IT company looking support in New Zealand.
+The attackers claimed to be a European based IT company looking for support in New Zealand.
 They asked us for a list of skills, certifications and our rates.
-We identified quickly that it was a attempt to scam us.
+We quickly identified that it was an attempt to scam us.
 The clue was that we received one email and in that first communication, they were already asking for our bank account details.